NOSALRO/andps/ANDPS/lasa_lfd/README.md

 ```

 # data
-In order to populate the data folder run the script named "generate_datasets.py" also download the SEDS data from this [link]()
+In order to populate the data folder run the script named "generate_datasets.py"

 # Results